graemebenzie/continuasolutions.com/content/team/williamritchie.md

 jobtitle: Environmental Advisor/Reviewer
 image: "williamritchie.jpg"
 thumbnail: "williamritchie.jpg"
+degreeletters: "OBE, BSc, PhD, DUniv, DSc, FRSGS, FRICS, FRS"
 blurb: Coastal environmental scientist and government advisor specializing in oil spill preparedness, monitoring and compliance.
 ---

 ## Biography

 <p>
-    Professor William Ritchie OBE, B.Sc, Ph.D.(Glasgow), D.Univ.
-(Stirling),
-    D.Sc.
-(Lancaster) ,FRSGS, FRICS, FRS(Edinburgh) has had a long academic career, including research positions within the years 1979- 1989, at Louisiana State University and senior professorial and executive positions at both the University of Aberdeen, Scotland and Lancaster University in the north of England.
+    Professor William Ritchie has had a long academic career including research positions within the years 1979-1989, at Louisiana State University and senior professorial and executive positions at both the University of Aberdeen, Scotland and Lancaster University in the north of England.
 He specializes in applied coastal geomorphology and has published over 40 papers relating to the oil and gas industry (predominantly oil spill preparedness, monitoring programs and regulatory compliance).
 </p>
 <p>
     He was appointed in 1993 by UK Secretary of State to chair the Steering